g-nitin/OnTheBooksUofSC/corpus_analysis/README.md

   Using the outputs from the LDA model and predicted Jim Crow labels, some visualizations were made to explore the corpus in detail.

-  The code for these visualizations is described in the `LDA_visualizations.ipynb` and the final plots are stored in the `imgs` subdirectory.
+  The code and explanations for these visualizations is described in the `LDA_visualizations.ipynb` and the final plots are stored in the `imgs` subdirectory.

   Notes:
   - `LDA_best_hyperopt.py` is the file that was used to hypertune the parameters for the final LDA model.